cerbos/express-okta-cerbos/README.md

 ### Test the app

-Now that everything is wired up you should be able to goto [`http://localhost:8080`](http://localhost:8080) and press the login link to authenticate with your FusionAuth account.
+Now that everything is wired up you should be able to goto [`http://localhost:8080`](http://localhost:8080) and press the login link to authenticate with your Okta account.

 ## Policies